 We'd all like to hope that going to the doctor always resulted in honest treatments, perspectives, and efforts.
 After all, we're talking about the health, well being, and lives of patients.
 Patients who are mothers, fathers, daughters, sons, grandparents, and friends.
 Patient care isn't like servicing a broken refrigerator; there is a human element involved and that has to be acknowledged.
 In some cases, undeniably, the medical profession does exhibit the level of care and respect it should.
 In other cases, it doesn't.
 Perhaps one of the most tragic examples of this is with regard to chronic lyme disease.

 I was recently conversing with a woman who was observing, first hand, the multitude of unbearable side effects of this disease.
 A friend of hers had been camping on the Texas/Louisiana border about six years ago when she was bitten by a tick and contracted lyme disease.
 The diagnosis did not come until months after the disease had progressed, a lot.
-Part of the initial problem was the reluctance for the medical community to recognize that the disease was even possible to contract in those parts.
+Part of the initial concern was the reluctance for the medical community to recognize that the disease was even possible to contract in those parts.

-Politics are Part of the Problem
+Politics are Part of the Concern

 Politics are a blight of the already dismal lyme disease landscape.
 If you haven't seen the documentary Under Our Skin, I would encourage you to do so.
 It tells the often-muted, ugly side of chronic lyme disease and is a hard hitting portrayal of what life is like for people experiencing this terrible disease.
 It's not uncommon for them to see numerous doctors and be prescribed various antibiotics and other pharmaceuticals, and "complete" a slew of "effective" protocols, to then be told they're cured (when they're not) or that they're just crazy.
 Some of these victims are wheelchair bound, barely function, and look terrible, yet some doctors out there have the gall to accuse them of making it all up.